aricooperdavis/wheal-pell/README.md

 ## Contributing

-To extend the survey:
+We're surveying using SexyTopo.
+If you want to contribute your own survey data then we'd recommend using SexyTopo too, because we know how it works.
+If you're happy with that, you can follow the instructions below:

-- Start your survey from an existing station on the survey, and create an `.svx` file with your new survey data (using something like SexyTopo).
+- Start your survey from an existing station on the survey.
-- Add the new `.svx` file to the `./Survex` directory.
-Name this file using the format `pell-{yyyy}-{mm}-{dd}.svx`, and `*export` the station you have started the new survey at.
-- In `pell.svx`, `*include` the new file, and `*equate` the exported survey station to the appropriate existing station in the survey.
-  - You may need to `*export` that station from the appropriate survey part if it has not alread been `*export`ed.

-Please make sure you save your SexyTopo data folder in the `./SexyTopo` directory, so that we can use your annotations to draw up the survey.
+- Export your survey from SexyTopo using the "Therion" export format.
+- Copy your exported data into the `Therion` directory in its own directory.
+- In Therion's Map View, draw over your `.plan.th2` and `.ee.th2` files, `id`-ing any features (e.g. walls) that have to join with features in other survey scraps.
+- In your `.th` file, detail your `team`.
+- In `Therion/pell.th`:
+  - `input` your `.th` file in the `survey` section.
+  - `join` your `id`-ed features in the `survey` section.
+  - `equate` your stations in the `centerline` section.

+We've also been saving our raw SexyTopo saves in the `SexyTopo` directory, in case we need them again for some reason.

 ## Credits